-1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 - Funding a Municipal Budget.
+- 1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 Funding a Municipal Budget. - 2.
+Considering the requirements of section 18 of the MFMA, it can be concluded that the final budget for 2022/23 MTREF is unfunded.